This is how we exercise active ownership

 We engage in corporate governance, for example through our participation in Nomination Committees in companies where we are large owners.
 Corporate governance includes issues relating to remuneration policies, incentive programs, capital structure and sustainability.
 Sustainability primarily includes our dialogues with companies and our advocacy work.
 We also participate in general meetings and exercise our funds' voting rights.

 Our view is that companies that work actively with managing the environmental, social and business ethics effects of their operations will have a greater chance of being successful.
 A clear focus on sustainability therefore benefits the companies' long-term development.
-SEB Investment Management's Principles for Ownership Engagement and our Sustainability Policy act as a framework for how ownership issues are handled and describe the requirements we place on companies in which we invest.
+SEB Investment Management AB's Principles for Ownership Engagement and our Sustainability Policy act as a framework for how ownership issues are handled and describe the requirements we place on companies in which we invest.

 At the same time, SEB Investment Management works toward a broad anchoring of the Swedish Code of Corporate Governance and collaborates with other institutions to achieve broad support for our issues.